Pacific Northwest National Laboratory Sustainability/Life Cycle Assessment Engineer in RICHLAND, Washington

 Division: Earth Systems Science

-Pacific Northwest National Laboratory’s Environmental Assessment and Engineering group is seeking an experienced sustainability engineer to support a wide variety of projects through participation, collaboration, and management of multidisciplinary teams.
+Pacific Northwest National Laboratory’s Operational Systems Engineering group is seeking an experienced sustainability engineer to support a wide variety of projects through participation, collaboration, and management of multidisciplinary teams.
 The successful candidate will have extensive knowledge and capabilities in proposing, designing, and executing scope related to sustainability engineering and life cycle principles including significant experience with life cycle assessment (LCA), life cycle costing (LCC), and social life cycle assessment (S-LCA) methodologies.
 Additional experience with tools and analyses applicable to technoeconomic analysis (TEA), material flow analysis (MFA), and other quantitative methodologies used for resource characterization, planning, and analysis is also expected, as well as the ability to translate Federal energy/water policy into research proposals, priorities, and objectives.

 The successful candidate will be comfortable working with a diverse set of research staff and project tasks, and possess the appropriate analytic, task management, and communication skills (both oral and written) to clearly define and articulate both objectives and outcomes of their research.
 In addition to high-quality support for clients (both internal and external), a critical part of the position is the ability to effectively build and manage inter-disciplinary project teams leading to growth in responsibility and career progression.